MILITARY KNIFE RESEARCH COURSE by Hock Hochheim

 Granted, the knife is a great equalizer.
 But, spare me the:

 “just stick the pointy end in him,” moronic simplicity.
-That’s just like saying-
+Like saying-

 “just stick the pointy end of a bullet in.”
 Or –